-    - The Central West has a number of correctional centres – Lithgow, Bathurst and Wellington as well as some smaller services.
+- The Central West has a number of correctional centres – Lithgow and Bathurst as well as some smaller services.

-    - Organisations such as Headspace, Centacare, Neighbourhood Centres and disability services are all active in the region.
+- Organisations such as Headspace, Centacare, Neighbourhood Centres and a range of disability services are all active in the region.

 Arts and Cultural Practice in the region

 - All art forms are represented, with visual arts being very prevalent.

 - Arts and Health practice is strong in the region, particularly in Bathurst, Orange, Forbes and Parkes.